 |**||JIRA is used for bug tracking, issue tracking, and project management.|

-How to find the right project management tool
+How to find the right project collaboration tool?

 You have to find out for yourself, your team, and your project which functions are necessary, important, or rather unimportant.
 If the right product is carefully selected, the use of collaboration tools can offer great advantages for the project and can improve: